izzystu/geo-change-risk/README.md

 ### How It Works

 1. User types a natural language query in the sidebar QueryPanel
-2. An LLM (Ollama locally, AWS Bedrock in production) parses the intent into a structured `QueryPlan` — **no raw SQL is ever generated**
+2. An LLM (Ollama locally, AWS Bedrock or Azure OpenAI in production) parses the intent into a structured `QueryPlan` - **no raw SQL is ever generated**
 3. The `QueryExecutorService` translates the plan into EF Core LINQ with PostGIS spatial functions
 4. Results render in the sidebar and as a dedicated layer on the map